Grind and Brew: The Best Coffee Makers with Grinders Built in

 How do I Plan to Use this Machine

-If you are just looking for a machine that can reliably make you and yours truly a good cup of coffee every morning – with the absolute least amount of effort – then your choices will be fairly simple, and your primary concerns will only be brew consistency, grinder type, and timer functions.
+If you are just looking for a machine that can reliably make you and yours truly a good cup of coffee every time – with the absolute least amount of effort – then your choices will be fairly simple, and your primary concerns will only be brew consistency, grinder type, and timer functions.

 Try and think of this in terms of buying a cake – it is important to know what flavor of cake you want before considering any extra icing.